gotson/komga/.github/ISSUE_TEMPLATE/---bug-report.md

 If applicable, add screenshots to help explain your problem.

 ### Log file
-If applicable, add an excerpt of the log file (max 20 lines), or a link to a gist containing the log file.
+If applicable, add an excerpt of the log file (max 20 lines) _AND_ attach the complete log file or a link to a gist/pastebin containing the log file.